Menologion of Basil II: Description

 The manuscript is not technically a menologion, but a synaxarion: a liturgical book containing a list of the saints and their feast days with a short description of sixteen lines of text and a painting of a saint or grouping of saints.
 The more than 430 images are important examples of hagiography, the veneration of saints, in Byzantine illumination.
 Text and images cover only half of the religious calendar of the Byzantine liturgical year (September to February), so it is assumed that there was a second volume to the work, but this was probably never produced, since some pages within the manuscript were left unfinished.
-The miniatures themselves have no liturgical role—it's possible that their purpose was to act as protectors of the Emperor.
+The miniatures themselves have no liturgical role—it is possible that their purpose was to act as protectors of the Emperor.
 The manuscript inspired the illustration of a number of subsequent menologia.

 The work glorifies Emperor Basil II showing him as a warrior defending Orthodox Christendom against the attacks of the Bulgarian Empire, whose attacks on Byzantium are graphically illustrated.
 Even figures like the archangels were depicted in military guise by the painters.